zenkavi/DescribedVsLearned_fmri/preproc/00_aws/aws_notes.md

   ```

   - One subject folder
-  **Note: mounting the whole raw data folder uses a lot of CPU sp you should prob copy the directory you want to copy into a temporary empty dir first**
+  **Note: mounting the whole raw data folder uses a lot of CPU so you should prob copy the directory you want to copy into a temporary empty dir first**
   ```
   export TMP_DIR=/Users/zeynepenkavi/Downloads/tmp
   mkdir $TMP_DIR